The definitive guide to leads to business

 Una persona trabajando en un portátil con diagramas de flujo de leads flotando alrededor

-The power of omnichannel outbound
+The power of multichannel outbound

 Imagine a flow like this: